CPMA members can access the Label Review Service by logging in to our CPMA Community.

 CPMA strives to provide guidance to industry to support an enhanced market and to facilitate trade for members, including compliance with government regulations and policy; we are pleased to provide the following two labelling guides to assist you in these efforts.

-Members are reminded that as part of their membership, they are entitled to two free label reviews per membership year for their labels for the Canadian marketplace and have ongoing access to our labelling expert, Sally Blackman.
+Members are reminded that as part of their membership, they are entitled to two free label reviews per membership year for their labels for the Canadian marketplace and have ongoing access to our labelling expert, Jennifer Ong Tone.